 More Down Time for Parents

 Have you ever gotten back from vacation and stated that you need a vacation from your vacation?
 I know I have!
 I’ve said this even more since having kids!
-Here’s a fun thing about sticking to a routine, you get more down time as parents!
+Here’s a fun thing about sticking to a routine: It meets the baby’s needs as well as the parents’ — you get more down time too!

 It’s tempting to let the kids stay up late with you while you experience new things, but it’s absolutely amazing to put those kids to bed early and crawl into bed yourself.
-Vacations can be exhausting, don’t forget to give yourself some downtime.
+Vacations can be exhausting; don’t forget to give yourself some downtime so you and the baby wake up refreshed and happy.

 Make It Easy to Get Back into the Routine Once You Get Home